 National Lifeguard is the industry standard for professional lifeguards in Canada.

 National Lifeguard training develops a sound understanding of lifeguarding principles, good judgment, and a mature and responsible attitude towards the lifeguard’s role.
 National Lifeguard training emphasizes prevention and effective rescue response in emergencies including first aid treatment.
 The Lifesaving Society trains all of Canada’s National Lifeguards.

-Prerequisites: minimum 15 years of age by start of the course, Bronze Cross, and Standard First Aid* or Aquatic Emergency Care.
+Prerequisites: minimum 15 years of age by last day of the course, Bronze Cross, and Standard First Aid* or Aquatic Emergency Care.